Tgithinji/agentic-support-assistant/README.md

     B -->|Classifies as: Technical / Billing / General| C[Worker Agent] C -->|Generates Response| D[Final Reply]
     C -->|Optionally queries FAISS DB| E[(Knowledge Base)]

+## How It Works (Step by Step)

+Input Ticket

+A user submits a support ticket (e.g., “Why was I charged twice this month?”).

+Supervisor Agent

+Reads the ticket.

+Classifies it into one of three categories: Technical, Billing, or General.

+Passes both the ticket and the classification result to the Worker Agent.

+Worker Agent

+Based on the assigned category, it generates a helpful, context-aware reply.

+Example: For a billing issue, it creates a polite response suggesting a refund or payment check.

+Knowledge Base (Optional)

+If the system is extended with FAISS, the Worker Agent can query past support articles or FAQs.

+This improves accuracy for more complex, knowledge-driven responses.

+Final Reply

+The Worker Agent returns a clear, ready-to-send message back to the user.